 The Department of Engineering is committed to providing and maintaining a workplace which is safe, where risks to the health of its employees are minimised, and to promote good practice in health and safety management.

-The Head of Department, Professor Dame Ann Dowling, has primary responsibility for ensuring the health and safety of all staff within the Department and any students, visitors or other persons affected by the actions of the Department.
-Professor Dowling may delegate some of this responsibility to Heads of Divisions and through them to academic supervisors, line managers and teaching staff.
+The Head of Department, Professor David Cardwell, has primary responsibility for ensuring the health and safety of all staff within the Department and any students, visitors or other persons affected by the actions of the Department.
+Professor Cardwell may delegate some of this responsibility to Heads of Divisions and through them to academic supervisors, line managers and teaching staff.

 The formulation and review of Departmental health and safety policy and the monitoring of health and safety requirement, implementation and performance is the responsibility of the Departmental Safety Committee.